nluhmann/AGapEs/README.md

 ## Pipeline
 We split the pipeline into 4 snakefiles that should be run successively.
 If possible, we suggest to allow running the snakefile with multiple cores (parameter -j), since many jobs in the pipeline can be run in parallel.
 Each snakefile ends with a "checkpoint" that can be used to e.g. check template sequences or solve conflicts based on gap filling results.
+The following paragraphs provide detailed information for each pipeline step and how to run the snakefiles.

 ### Input
 * aDNA reads in fasta/fastq format